I remember wanting to have millions of dollars, so I could spend it all on myself.

 I remember reassuring my wife that all the sacrifices would be worth it eventually – even when I was wondering the same thing myself.

-I remember reading Dave Ramsey’s Total Money Makeover and thinking to myself, “I can do this!”
+I remember listening to Dave Ramsey and thinking to myself, “I can do this!”

 I remember not being able to buy gifts that I longed to and felt social pressure to buy, because we didn’t have the money.